-According to Assange, the decision against Risen could exile journalists such as Glenn Greenwald from returning to the United States because the Risen case could establish a precedent that would force Greenwald to testify against NSA whistleblower Edward Snowden.
+According to Assange, the decision against Risen could exile journalists such as Glenn Greenwald from returning to the United States because the Risen case could establish a precedent that would force Greenwald to testify against National Security Agency whistleblower Edward Snowden.

 The Manning case could override one of the last remaining checks on the expanding and pervasive national security state in the United States, as well as topple one of the oldest journalistic paradigms in the nation.